The Object of My Affection-1998

 Grade: B+

-The Karate Kid (1984) is a wholesome and predictable film from the commercial entrails that were the 1980’s cinema.
+The Karate Kid (1984) is a wholesome and predictable film from the commercial era of the 1980’s cinema.

 With a clever marketing pitch about a bullied boy overcoming obstacles, the film is utterly predictable.
 But the warm message and chemistry between the two leads make the film work marvelously.